Plotting a map to the future – our new Local Development and Land Use Plan

 On this page…

-Gatecheck Submission 29 January 2026
+Gatecheck submission 29 January 2026

 On the 10th of November 2025, the full Evidence Report was approved by the National Park Authority.
 Following Board approval, we submitted our Evidence Report to the Scottish Government on the 18th of December 2025 and formally requested that they undertake a Gatecheck review.
 This is an independent assessment of whether we have sufficient information to prepare the plan.
 This marks a key milestone in the Development Plan making process.
 Whilst the Gatecheck process is underway we cannot begin any formal preparation of the new plan and must wait until the Gatecheck assessment has been successfully completed.

-In the meantime, we are preparing to launch a Call for Land, Sites and Ideas at the end of January 2026.
+In the meantime, we are preparing to launch a Call for Land, Sites, and Ideas at the end of January 2026.
 Further information on the Call for Land, Sites and Ideas can be viewed here.

 Evidence Report Published 3 November 2025

-Earlier this year, we published a set of topic papers that form the basis of our Evidence Base for preparing the next Local Development Plan.
+Earlier this year, we published a set of topic papers that form the basis of our Evidence Base for preparing the next Local Development and Land Use Plan.
 These summarised the relevant key information, data, and policy implications for planning, development and land use in the National Park.
 We also produced six map-based area summaries that provided summaries and local contextual evidence, highlighting key opportunities and challenges for each area.

 We undertook engagement on this evidence base over the summer to check its sufficiency.
 This included discussions with key agencies, a series of in-person workshops and online surveys, allowing us to gather a wide range of detailed and valuable feedback.
 Following this engagement we have carefully reviewed and incorporated feedback into an overall Evidence Report.